the-technat/dotfiles/README.md

 Tools are installed using [homebrew](https://brew.sh).
 This has the benefit that updating the tools is as simple as running a `brew upgrade` and that I can also easily install desktop tools on Mac.
 I'm still a bit sceptical about the security of homebrew, but since it has almost 100% adoption in the Mac world, it's a no-brainer to still choose it.

-On Linux we use their respective package manager to install tools we need.
+On Linux we use the distro's respective package manager to install tools we need.

 ### SSH

-For Mac OS: there's an app called [Secretive](https://github.com/maxgoedjen/secretive) that is responsible for holding RSA keys in the Secure Enclave of your mac.
+For Mac OS: there's an app called [Secretive](https://github.com/maxgoedjen/secretive) that is responsible for holding RSA keys in the Secure Enclave of your Mac.
 The tool is already integrated into your ssh-agent/client.
 Just start generating secrets and add them to wherever you want, they will automatically be available in your ssh-agent.
+Note that these secrets won't survive a reinstalltion of MacOS and can't be transfered to another Mac.

 If you want to use git commit signing, symlink the pubkey you want to use to `~/.ssh/ssh_signing.pub` so that git can find it.
 No other manual actions are needed.

-For linux: the ssh-agent is started by oh-my-zsh but otherwise nothing has been generated/configured
+For linux: the ssh-agent is started by oh-my-zsh but otherwise nothing has been generated/configured.

 ### Containers